tunakasif/torch-frft/README.md

 ### Transforms

 :warning: Transforms applied in the same device as the input tensor.
-If the input tensor is on GPU, the transform will be applied on GPU as well.
+If the input tensor is on GPU, the transform will also be applied on GPU.

 The package provides transform functions that operate on the $n^{th}$ dimension of an input tensor, `frft()` and `dfrft()`, which correspond to the fast computation of continuous fractional Fourier transform (FRFT) and discrete fractional Fourier transform (DFRFT), respectively.
-It also provides a function `dfrftmtx()` which computes the DFRFT matrix for a given length and order similar to MATLAB's `dftmtx()` function for ordinary DFT matrix.
+It also provides a function `dfrftmtx()`, which computes the DFRFT matrix for a given length and order, similar to MATLAB's `dftmtx()` function for the ordinary DFT matrix.
 Note that the `frft()` only operates on even-sized lengths as in the original MATLAB implementation [fracF.m](http://www.ee.bilkent.edu.tr/~haldun/fracF.m).

 ```python
 import torch